KYC Redesign

 The Problem

 Customers often ignore the annual follow-up, with only 48% submitting the required information.
-Consequently, banks are compelled to close an individual’s account if they cannot verify their details.
+Citibank is forced to close an individual’s account if they cannot verify their details.

 Why do less than half of Citi customers complete KYC?